Luminous Earth Grid

 Pacific Gas & Electric; Express Lighting Supply; CC Electric; Calistoga Mineral Water; Anheuser Busch

-Impact: Luminous Earth Grid was located adjacent to and highly visible from Interstate 680 which links the San Francisco Bay Area with the state capital, Sacramento.
-Thousands of visitors came to the site daily, and 250,000 motorists drove by every 24 hours in full view of the artist's creation.
+Project Impact: Luminous Earth Grid was highly visible from Interstate 680 which links the San Francisco Bay Area with Sacramento.
+Thousands of visitors came to the site daily, and 250,000 motorists drove by every 24 hours in full view of the installation.
 Wide spread critical acclaim came from around the globe along with extensive media attention.

 — Peter Selz, MoMA New York